AdguardTeam/AdGuardHome/HACKING.md

  #  AdGuardHome Developer Guidelines

-As of **2020-11-12**, this document is still a work-in-progress.
+As of **2020-11-20**, this document is still a work-in-progress.
 Some of the rules aren't enforced, and others might change.
 Still, this is a good place to find out about how we **want** our code to look like.

+The rules are mostly sorted in the alphabetical order.

 ##  Git